 The TGA has also adopted ISO 14155 Clinical Investigation of medical devices for human subjects – Good clinical practice.
 ISO 14155:2011 articulates standards for the design, conduct, recording and reporting of clinical investigations carried out in human subjects to assess the safety or performance of medical devices for regulatory purposes.

-Complementing these guidance documents is Australia’s National Statement on Ethical Conduct in Human Research (the National Statement), published by the NHMRC.
+Complementing these guidance documents is Australia’s National Statement on Ethical Conduct in Human Research (2007) - Updated March 2014, published by the NHMRC.
 The National Statement provides guidance on a wide range of ethical issues in human research.
 It describes the overarching principles of ethical conduct in research, but also provides guidance for specific types of research, specific instructions for the formation and operation of human research ethics committees, advice regarding consideration of multi-centre research and specific issues for HRECs to consider when reviewing a clinical trial proposal.

 The National Statement requires that, before granting approval to a clinical trial, a Human Research Ethics Committee (HREC) must be satisfied that the protocol conforms to:

 - the National Statement

 - the World Medical Association Declaration of Helsinki